Disclaimer: I am not in the Rust team, so I may make wrong assumptions.

 The problem is that, when an edition come out, the whole set of changes since the release of the last edition has no concrete meaning, since nobody should be using this unsupported version anymore.
 The focus naturally goes to the breaking changes.

-Another problem is the fixed schedule that does not match the usual Rust release plan: new features are not rushed and stay out of stable until they are ready and community approved.
-The new web site, revealed too late to consider feedback, was the most obvious example for the community , and according to some blog posts, releasing the breaking changes on time caused some stress on the Rust team.
+Another problem is the fixed schedule that does not match the usual Rust rolling release model where new features are not rushed and stay in nightly until they are ready and community approved.
+The new web site, revealed too late to consider feedback, was the most obvious example for the community , and according to some blog posts from the Rust teams, releasing the breaking changes on time caused stress on them too.

-I think the edition system is great, but it should be breaking changes focused and not time constrained.
+I think the edition system is great for language evolution, but it should be breaking changes focused and not time constrained.
 There is no reason to consider an edition if there is no breaking changes in the pipeline.

 So how to advertise Rust progress ?